hhz/madeyouwonder/README.md

 # madeyouwonder

-things to make you wonder
+code for producing information displays to make you wonder